Customer Experience Lifecycle in SaaS: How To Optimize Each Stage and Drive More Conversions?

 The acquisition stage in SaaS is a bit different than a typical B2B company.
 This is because the sales cycles are longer, starting with a trial or demo.

 In the product-led growth model, companies use the product as the main driver of acquisition.
-To do this, they offer freemium accounts, demos, or trials to showcase the product’s value.
+They offer freemium accounts, demos, or trials to showcase the product’s value.
+Here’s a look at some of the strategies that make this possible.

-Use demos to connect with customers and show your product’s value.
-Help them get to the “aha” moment faster by showing them how the product can be used in the context of their goals.
+Use live demos and product webinars to connect with customers and showcase your product’s value.
+Help them get to the “aha” moment faster by demonstrating how the product can be used in the context of their goals.

 Offer free trials and freemiums to potential customers